By using this site, you agree to the Privacy Policy and Terms of Use.

 Street food can be found all around Rishikesh, but some of the best spots include:

-• Laxman Jhula: Laxman Jhula area is known for a variety of street food vendors offering snacks, sweets, and drinks.
+• Laxman Jhula: The Laxman Jhula area is known for a variety of street food vendors offering snacks, sweets, and drinks.

 • Ram Jhula: Another popular spot where you can find several stalls selling both local and international street food.